Remote computing at the Unity cluster.¶

 - Choose Files-->Home Directory from the top menu in Unity Open On Demand.

-If you haven't already, make a directory in your Unity home folder entitled ocg404
+If you haven't already, make a directory in your Unity home folder entitled ocg404.
+This directory should be inside your /home/your_username.

 You can do this at the Shell: